vfonic/webflow_sync/README.md

 Your WebFlow collection `slug` should be `"articles"`.

-For Rails models named with two words, make a collection that have a space between words in the name, WebFlow sets slug by replacing space for "-".
+For Rails models named with multiple words, make a collection that have a space between words in the name, WebFlow sets slug by replacing space for "-".

 For example, for `FeaturedArticle` model: